K

 History of the Breed

 During the fight for Irish independence in the early 20th century, Kerries were considered to be symbols of patriotism and played an important role in raising morale among Irish citizens.
-Since then, they have become popular show dogs and are consistently top winners in various competitions around the world.
+Since then, they have become popular show dogs and have achieved notable wins in various competitions around the world.

 One notable example is Mick, a Kerry Blue Terrier who was a great show dog during the 2000s.
 This impressive achievement speaks volumes about both their innate ability to perform well under pressure and also their enduring popularity as pets and companions.